 It looked like I'd need to head into the kitchen and do some experimenting!

-The one thing she did casually mention was that she uses marshmallows in her fudge, something I'd never thought about.
+The one thing she did casually mention was that she uses marshmallows in her peanut butter fudge, something I'd never thought about.
 When I make fudge, I often use the old-fashioned method, which requires cooking the sugar to a soft-ball stage of 238°F. It’s fussy and always put me off of making fudge.

-Easy Peanut Butter Fudge RecipePrint
+The Best Peanut Butter for Fudge

 I use smooth peanut butter in this fudge, but if you prefer a little texture, feel free to use the same amount of chunky peanut butter in its place.